b2ihealthcare/snow-owl/README.md

 ### Git configuration

 * Make sure the Git line endings are set to *input* (Preferences->Team->Git->Configuration - add key if missing *core.autocrlf = input*)

+### Maven Settings

+* Make sure the `settings.xml` in your ~/.m2/settings.xml location is updated with the content from the `settings.xml` from this repository's root folder.

 ## First steps